tylersuehr7/chips-input-layout/README.md

 }
 ```

-Here's some of the core features of this library:
+Core features of this library:
+* Use libraries (Glide, Picasso,...) to load chip avatars
-* You can allow the user to filter chips as they type
+* Filter chips as user inputs text
-* You can allow the user to enter custom chips
+* Allow user to create custom chips
-* You can specify if the chips show details, is deletable, or has an avatar
+* Specify if chips show details, are deletable, or have an avatar
-* You can specify how the chips are managed/stored in memory
+* Specify how chips are managed/stored in-memory
-* ChipsInputView can validate chips that are selected
+* Validate any chips
-* Most views (seen in screenshots) are highly customizable
+* Highly customizable chips
-* Sticks to the Material Design Guide as much as possible
+* Strictly sticks to the Google Material Design Guide

 *Honorable Mentions:*
-* This was based on the design of: https://github.com/pchmn/MaterialChipsInput
 * This uses a RecyclerView layout manager: https://github.com/BelooS/ChipsLayoutManager

-## Using the Chips Input Layout
+## Using the `ChipsInputLayout`
-The basic usage of this library is to allow users to input chips and for them to be displayed like in the Material Design Guide.
+The purpose of this library is to allow users to interact with chips, specified in the Google Material Design Guide.
 To achieve this functionality, you'll need to use the `ChipsInputLayout` view.

 ### Using in an XML layout
 `ChipsInputLayout` can be used in any ViewGroup and supports all width and height attributes.
 Simple usage is shown here:
 ```xml
 <com.tylersuehr.chips.ChipsInputLayout
         android:id="@+id/chips_input"